 Percussion may be normal early in the disease.
 It may range from prolonged expiration or wheezes on forced exhalation to increased resonance, indicating hyperinflation as the airway obstruction increases.
 Distant breath sounds, wheezes, crackles at the lung bases, and/or distant heart sounds are heard on auscultation.

 Emphysema is a pathological diagnosis.
 Accordingly, routine laboratory and radiographic studies are not indicated.

 Pulmonary function testing (PFT), particularly spirometry, is the mainstay of diagnosis.
 A post-bronchodilator test may be done in those with abnormal values.
 COPD is only partially reversible or nonreversible with bronchodilator with post-bronchodilator FEV1/FVC less than 0.07, which is diagnostic.

 GOLD staging based on the severity of airflow limitation is as follows:

 The lung volume measurements indicative of air trapping in emphysema reveal increased residual volume and total lung capacity.
 Diffusing capacity for carbon monoxide is reduced due to the emphysematous destruction of the alveolar-capillary pulmonary membrane.

 A chest x-ray is only helpful in diagnosis if emphysema is severe, but it is usually the first step when suspecting COPD to rule out other causes.
-Destruction of alveoli and air trapping causes hyperinflation of lungs with flattening of diaphragm and heart appears elongated and tubular shaped.
+Destruction of alveoli and air trapping causes hyperinflation of lungs with flattening of the diaphragm, and the heart appears elongated and tubular-shaped.